 There is a partnership return which shows the profit and loss account of the partnership and any adjustments made for tax, including the capital allowances.

 This shows the profit shares allocated to each partner on the Partnership Statement.
 Each partner then also completes a return on his own behalf showing the share of partnership profits corresponding to the partnership return.

-If you don't want to work out your own liability, you must send the tax return back before 31 October 2019 or file online by 31 January 2020.
+If you don't want to work out your own liability, you must send the tax return back before 31 October 2021.

 There are automatic penalties for late filing of tax returns.

 Partnership returns may also be filed online, but HMRC does not provide free software to do so.
 If you wish to file a partnership return online you will need to purchase suitable software – there are details of approved providers on the HMRC website.

 Payments on account of income tax and class 4 NICs will be due on 31 January and 31 July.
 These interim payments will be based on one half of the total liability (less any tax deducted at source) of the previous tax year.